 Your little one is now more sensitive to sound, light, smell, and taste.
 The buds for permanent teeth are starting to form in the gums.

 Always remember that the best way to prevent varicose veins is to avoid prolonged periods of sitting or standing.
-You can use support hose and to have your foot elevated several times a day.
+You can use support hose and have your feett elevated several times a day.

 You may also continue to experience same old situations, but heartburn and constipation are more common this time.

 Ever wondered why all these odd symptoms are common during pregnancy?
 It is because of your pregnancy hormones, One of them is progesterone.
 Progesterone is a smooth muscle tissue relaxant – necessary to prevent early contraction during pregnancy.
 This hormone not only relaxes the smooth uterine muscles but also the muscles in your gastrointestinal tract, making digestion slower, leading to accumulation of waste in the large intestine.
 And remember that the large intestine absorbs water – leading to constipation.